austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 }
 {% endhighlight %}

-Without specialization, we might invoke this method with differing return types, but it would be impossible at run-time to know exactly what concrete type `T` should be used to fill the array.
+Without reified generics, we might invoke this method with differing return types, but it would be impossible at runtime to know exactly what concrete type `T` should be used to fill the array.

 ### Limitations

 Generics are a compile-time construct.
 Generic code is specialized at compile time, and all the information that generics require to function must be available at compile time.
-This means that generics aren't a replacement for runtime type checking and casting using `is` and `as?`, or for overriding methods in subclasses.
+This means that generics aren't a replacement for runtime type checking and casting using `is` and `as?`, for runtime type introspection using `dynamicType`, or for overriding methods in subclasses.

 If a generics-based solution to a given problem seems excessively troublesome (in particular, if you run into issues getting the compiler to accept your code), ask yourself:

 * Could I replace my use of generics with multiple hand-coded non-generic copies of my generic functions and types?
 (In other words, could I manually specialize my code?)

-* Is my program relying on information known only at run-time in order to determine what concrete types should be used when invoking my generic functions or types?
-For example, a function returns instances of class or protocol `A`, and you are trying to use generics to implement polymorphic behavior depending on what subclass or conforming type is actually dispensed.
+* Is my program relying on information known only at runtime in order to determine what concrete types should be used when invoking my generic functions or types?
+For example, a function returns instances of class or protocol `A`, and you are trying to use generics to implement [polymorphic behavior][link-subtyping] depending on what subclass or conforming type is actually dispensed.

 If your answer to the first question is 'no' and/or your answer to the second question is 'yes', generics are almost certainly not the right tool for whatever you are trying to accomplish.